 To flush or not to flush, that is the question.
 Women just can't agree on what to do with tampons.
-A Scary Mommy writer recently reignited the menstruation investigation after sharing her shock that the trash can might actually trump the toilet bowl.
+A Scary Mommy writer reignited the menstruation investigation after sharing her shock that the trash can might actually trump the toilet bowl.

 "My mind is absolutely blown that I've been doing this wrong for nearly three decades," Senior News Editor Maria Guido wrote.
 But poll a group of ladies and things don't look so clear: